 The best novel idea doesn't just come from a moment of inspiration.
 It might begin like that, but you also have to do the hard work to process, develop, and hone that creative idea.

 These ten novel ideas below will help you take the ideas you already have and develop them into a solid plan for your novel.
 You can also use them as writing prompts to get started with your novel.

 Here are the ten novel ideas (you can also get these as a free download here):

 - WHAT SCARS DOES YOUR CHARACTER HAVE?
 We all have scars.
 To be a writer, Stephen King says, “the only requirement is the ability to remember every scar.”
-Tap into your own scars to unlock the scars in your characters.
+Tap into your own scars and personal stories to unlock the scars in your characters.

 - MAKE YOUR MAIN CHARACTER AN ORPHAN.
 Think for a moment about all the great stories about orphans in literature and film.
 Orphans are uniquely vulnerable and thus have the most potential for growth.

 - YOUR CHARACTER SEES A GHOST.
 What do Edgar Allen Poe, Ron Weasley, King Saul from the Bible, Odysseus, and Ebenezer Scrooge have in common?
 They all saw ghosts!
 Everyone wonders about the afterlife.
 Have fun with it!

 - WHAT IS YOUR CHARACTER MOST AFRAID OF?
 Your character’s biggest fear is your story’s secret weapon.
 Don’t run from it.
 Write about it.

 - YOUR CHARACTER COMES INTO AN UNEXPECTED FORTUNE.
 HOW DOES IT CHANGE HIS OR HER LIFE?
 Not all fortunes are good.
 Sometimes discovering a fortune will destroy you.